 There were 16 Serifs and Cherubim in Hagia Sophia.
 All of them were enormous - 20 ft tall or more.
 4 were in the nave pendentives and 12 were in the golden vaults of the South Gallery near the Deesis.
 The image above gives you an idea of what they would these heavenly creatures that serve and worship God would have looked like there.
 There were images of Cherubim on the Ark of the Covenant and throughout the sanctuary in the Jewish temple in Jerusalem, where the High Priest offered incense to them on high holy days.
 Thus images - even sculptures - of them have been sanctioned by God Himself since the beginning.
 Hagia Sophia was built to emulate Solomon's Temple as a shrine for the worship of God and the city of Constantinople an earthly substitute for the Heavenly Jerusalem.

-In 1346 part of the eastern arch of the church - along with a part of the dome - collapsed and damaged a large area on the floor of the church along with parts of the iconostasis and ambo.
+When the ceiling collapsed it damaged a large area on the floor of the church along with parts of the iconostasis and ambo.
+All of the icons were destroyed.
 Although the city of Constantinople and its elite merchants and noble families were quite wealthy the Imperial Court of the time was not.
 The restoration of the church was an expensive project and an massive engineering effort that lasted for seven years.
 Funds had to be raised from foreign sources, including the Tsar of Russia.
 Once can imagine the perilous condition of the church just after the collapse and during the long restoration.
 Until the arch and dome had been stabilized and reconstructed any earthquake could have brought down the rest of the vaulting.

 Hagia Sophia has many irregularities that date from the construction of the church which was finished during a period of reduced daylight caused by a 6th century volcanic eruption.
 Scientists tell us that there were only 3 hours of daylight during a period of about three years.
 This occurred right in the middle of the building of Hagia Sophia.
 This is the exact time we see a sudden decline in the quality of finished carving and mosaic decoration, particularly in remote parts of the building that would have already seen less natural light.
 We can be sure that lamplight was used, but that was no substitute for natural daylight.
 The mistakes caused by this natural disaster would not have been apparent until after the darkening of the light of the sun had ended.
 Then it would have been too late to fix anything.